Soccer-Auckland to host 2023 women's World Cup opener, final in Sydney

 New Zealand Football President Johanna Wood said it would be a privilege to co-host the tournament with Australia, adding: "We have and will continue to work with our partners to deliver the biggest, most exciting and best tournament to date."

-Australia and New Zealand qualify for the World Cup as hosts.
-The tournament will be the first women's World Cup to feature 32 teams.
+The trans-Tasman neighbours will put on the first women's World Cup hosted by more than one country and the first to feature 32 teams.

+FA has forecast an extra 400,000 girls and women will take up the sport in Australia as a result of the World Cup.

+Australian Rules football and rugby league remain the most dominant winter sports in the country but Nikou said local authorities needed to build more soccer infrastructure.

 ((Shrivathsa.Sridhar@thomsonreuters.com))